The Blood in the Snow Film Festival (BITS) was first created in 2012 with a mandate to highlight the best in contemporary genre filmmaking in Canada.

 Blood in the Snow works to attract extensive press coverage (including its own "Media day" at the festival itself).
-In 2017 coverage included over 150 reviews, interviews and profiles by outlets such as CP24, Innerspace, Sirius XM, The Star, NOW Magazine, Newstalk 1010 and Rue Morgue Magazine.
+Past coverage has included reviews, interviews and profiles by outlets such as CP24, Innerspace, Sirius XM, The Star, NOW Magazine, Newstalk 1010 and Rue Morgue Magazine.

 The festival takes place at the historic Royal Cinema, well-known for its giant screen and 5.1 surround sound— the 380 seat theatre is considered one of the best and most respected in Toronto.
 The Royal is located in the heart of "Little Italy" surrounded by some of the best bars and restaurants in the city.

-Blood in the Snow 2018 will run November 22 - 27, 2018 at the Royal Cinema in Toronto, Canada with its unique program of premiere features, shorts and industry seminars.
+Blood in the Snow 2019 will run November 21 - 26, 2019 at the Royal Cinema in Toronto, Canada with its unique program of premiere features, shorts, web series and industry seminars.

 - Best Feature